ghpipeline/pipeline/README.md

 It should be noted that we are setting this up in Terraform.
 First we must setup a dataset to put differnt tables inside of.
 We are calling it "world_bank_dataset".

 Then we are going to make our first table.
 We are going to call this "gdp_table".
-All configuration code will be found in the main.tf file here: [main.tf](terraform/main.tf)
+All configuration code will be found in the bigquerey.tf file here: [bigquerey.tf](terraform/bigquerey.tf)